 "THAT was an over reaction." - Andy Bernard

 I'm so frequently asked this question, even when I post photos of myself holding a paint brush.
 It's not that it's not possible, but using a sharpie paint pen on leather just isn't the right medium for a professional application.
 If you're really committed to using some form of a pen instead of a brush and paint, Angelus makes refillable pens.
-I haven't tried them so I can't vouch for them, but they exist.
+I use them sometimes for event calligraphy, but the paint needs to be diluted and takes multiple coats for coverage.

 What kind of paint do you use on leather?